Abdullahos/Learn-Linux/README.md

 The **su** command allows users to switch to a different user account

 If you omit the user name, the su or su - command attempts to switch to **root** by default

+## Running command as another user
+su -c

+## To Get root access:
+In some cases, the root user's account may not have a valid password at all for security reasons.
+In this case, users cannot log in to the system as root directly with a password, and su cannot be used to get an interactive shell.
+One tool that can be used to get root access in this case is **sudo**.